 That is excellent if you need to do a bit of qualifying of persuasion to boost conversions.
 And you have the option to add custom remarketing pixels along with each message you link out.
 But you can decide not to include messages and still use your custom pixels to retarget readers later.

 Still, you can create multiple calls-to-action for different landing pages, product pages, and sales pages.
-If you use affiliate products you can link out to it, too.
+If you use affiliate products you can link out to it (affiliate links), too.
 And if you want to retarget traffic to a specific page on your blog, you can do that as well.

 Backly personalized messaging board and Messaging Styles Pt.
 2

-The thing about Backly, though, is it is designed to curate social content, not as much as articles and such.
+The thing about Backly, though, is it is designed to curate social content (social media marketing), not as much as articles and such.

 You’ll get multiple integration options when you sign up.
 The supported integrations make it possible and easy to curate content from almost any social media platform that many people use.

-Bitly is a popular URL shortening service among content marketers for its resourcefulness.
+Bitly is a popular URL shortening service among content marketers for its resourcefulness and basic feature set.
 It is more of a link management provider than a mere link shortening platform for marketers et al.

-With Bit.ly, you can create branded links, short domains that speak your brand’s language, in your colors and with your target audience.
+With Bit.ly, you can create a branded link, short domains that speak your brand’s language, in your colors and with your target audience.
 Even better, you can replace the “Bitly” bit in a creation with your brand’s name to ensure your audience knows it is you.

 Still, Bitly allows users to fetch a ton of relevant analytics.
 The data is available in one place, OneView.
 From there, you can track your links to gather insights into your visitors’ experiences on each channel and link.